The Value of Outsourcing Your eCommerce Order Fulfillment

-After inventory is received, a 3PL will use their RF-enabled warehouse management system (WMS) to read the bar codes and keep track of product location, inventory counts and customer orders at any given time in their facility.
+After inventory is received, a 3PL will use its RF-enabled warehouse management system (WMS) to read the bar codes and keep track of product location, inventory counts and customer orders at any given time in their facility.
 This valuable system gives clients transparency and a real-time view of their critical data.

 The traditional warehouse model of storing inventory by similar products or brands is a thing of the past.
 Once all inventory is received and accounted for by the WMS, having the right storage system in place is critical for fast and accurate eCommerce order fulfillment.
 3PL’s are experts at innovative inventory storage and management.

 Configuring inventory from highest-picked to least-picked will save time and money.
 Position your top-selling inventory in a location that’s easily accessible and get slower-moving inventory out of the way.
 If there are certain times of the year when peak volume hits, inventory storage should be restructured to optimize volume throughput.

 Having the ability to process orders fast often comes down to the technologies that are in place.
 A business that works with a 3PL has the benefit of integrating the 3PL’s fulfillment software with their eCommerce shopping cart or platform.
 By doing this, orders are automatically received at the 3PL’s warehouse and the fulfillment process can be faster, seamless, and transparent.

 The warehouse automation technologies that many 3PL’s have also make it easier for orders to physically be moved, scanned, packed, and shipped.
 Most businesses don’t have the in-house resources needed to automate and maximize order processing in the same way that a 3PL does.